 After Camp Coordinator

 Ife Collymore is a Bank Street School for Children Alum.
 She received her Bachelor's Degree in English Arts from Hampton University.
 She was a Substitute Teacher’s Assistant for Sara, Evi, and Oliva’s 6/7’s.
 Ife is certified in CPR and RTE.
 For a number of years, she was an Aquatics LIT and Junior Counselor for the Sports group at the Bank Street Summer Camp.
-This is her third year as the After Camp Coordinator.
+This is her fourth year in Supervisory Staff.

 Jordan Haynes is an alumn of the Bank Street School for Children and an assistant coordinator of the lower camp aquatics staff.
 He has certifications in lifeguarding, Water Safety Instruction, C.P.R. and First Aid.
 He is a recent graduate of Brooklyn College, having studied television, radio and film.
 It has been a pleasure for Jordan to be a part of the Bank Street community for most of his life, and he is thankful to continue to have the opportunity to work in such a well revered youth oriented program.

 Becca Baye is very excited to return to Bank Street Summer Day Camp!
 This will be her second summer at Bank Street.
 Last year she was a Head Counselor for the Bank Street on Wheels program and has been both a camper and counselor at other camps since she was 4 years old.
 She even spent 13 summers away at sleep away camp in Pennsylvania.
 During the school year, she is a First Grade Teacher in West Harlem.
 She taught Kindergarten for three years and studied at Indiana University before going to Hunter College for her masters degree.
 She is currently getting a second masters degree in Special Education at Hunter College.
 Supervised by Assistant Director.